Skip to main content

 7. Conduct a Home Inspection

 When the seller and you agree on a price, it’s time to move toward the closing process.
 Start by scheduling a home inspection.
 Your home inspector will walk through the property and make note of anything that needs to be repaired or replaced before you move in.
-If the inspection reveals serious issues that you weren’t aware of when making an offer, you may be able to negotiate down the price further with the seller.
+If the inspection reveals serious issues that you weren’t aware of when making an offer, you may be able to negotiate the price further with the seller.

 8. Close the Deal and Become a Homeowner